nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 2.
 The user decides to add a pet to the pet list.
 The user executes `add o/Alice n/Doggo p/98765432 e/example@gmail.com a/311, Clementi Ave 2, #02-25 ts/2023-03-27 21:09:09 d/Feed dog -
-2023-03-27 21:09:09 t/Dog t/Chihuahua` command to add a pet named `Doggo` with reminder to feed the dog and  deadline of `2023-03-27 21:09:09` to the pet list.
+2023-03-27 21:09:09 t/Dog t/Chihuahua` command to add a pet named `Doggo` a with reminder to feed the dog and the deadline of `2023-03-27 21:09:09` to the pet list.
 The `add` command calls the `AddCommand#execute()` method.

 Step 3.
 The user may exit and reopen PetPal at a future date.
-The user will see how much is the amount due to them as a field in each pet card by their respective owners.
+The user will see the amount due to them as a field in each pet card by their respective owners.

 Step 4.
-The amount updates upon clicking on the PetCard on panel, or upon restarting the client.
+The amount updates upon clicking on the PetCard on the panel, or upon restarting the client.

-The calculator feature is not an additional command, and does not have an activity or sequence diagram.
+The calculator feature is not an additional command and does not have an activity or sequence diagram.